A verifiably secure and proportional committee election rule: A new election rule

 This in turn proves Theorem~\ref{thm:intro1}.
-The claim on runtime is straightforward: we established in Theorem~\ref{thm:runtimes} that the $\phragmms$ heuristic runs in time $O(|E|\cdot \log k)$, so each iteration of $\balanced$ has a runtime of $O(|E|\cdot \log k + \bal)=O(\bal)$, where in the last equality we assume that $\bal= \Omega(|E|\cdot \log k)$.
-In fact, in Appendix~\ref{s:algorithms} we improve upon this analysis and prove that each iteration can be made to run in time $O(|E| + \bal)$.
-Next, in order to prove PJR we need the following technical lemmas.
+The claim on runtime is straightforward: we established in Theorem~\ref{thm:runtimes} that $\maxscore$ runs in time $O(|E|\cdot \log k)$, so each iteration of $\phragmms$ has a runtime of $O(|E|\cdot \log k + \bal)=O(\bal)$, assuming that $\bal= \Omega(|E|\cdot \log k)$.
+In fact, in Appendix~\ref{s:algorithms} we improve upon this analysis and show how each iteration can run in time $O(|E| + \bal)$.
+Next, in order to prove the PJR property we need the following technical lemmas.